brohrer/publications/README.md

 ##Conference

+41. B Rohrer, **How to Turn Your House into a Robot: An Adaptive Reinforcement Learning Algorithm for the Internet of Things**([video](https://youtu.be/EXs3nHwLIt0)), Strata+Hadoop San Jose 2016

 40. B Rohrer, **The Other Stuff: Turning Machine Learning into Data Science**([video](https://youtu.be/y38UkZjN8uc)), MLADS 2016

 39. JD Doak, J Ingram, J Shelburg, J Johnson, B Rohrer, Active Learning for Alert Triage, ICMLA 2013